Stellar Cores Live Long and Prosper in Cuspy Dark Matter Halos: Stellar density inference

-For comparison, we fit a non-hierarchical model independently to the 10 fiducial simulations at $t=0\,\Gyr$ (i.e., we fit for the parameters in the $(\alpha, \beta, \gamma)$ profile directly).
-Unsurprisingly, the constraints on $\gamma$ are significantly weaker when inferring the density model parameters independently for each simulation compared to the partial-stacking allowed for by the hierarchical model, as shown in the top-right panel of \autoref{fig:fitting}.
+For comparison, we fit a nonhierarchical model independently to the 10 fiducial simulations at $t=0\,\Gyr$ (i.e., we fit for the free parameters in the double-power-law profile directly).
+Unsurprisingly, the constraints on $\gamma$ are significantly weaker when inferring the density model parameters independently for each simulation compared to the partial stacking allowed for by the hierarchical model, as shown in the top-right panel of \autoref{fig:fitting}.
 While all individual realizations are drawn from the same underlying Plummer distribution with $\gamma = 0$, due to sample variance, the probability distribution function (PDF) inferred from each realization differs.
 In particular, in every realization, the PDF extends to both positive and negative values of $\gamma$.